scalar-labs/docs-scalardb/docs/latest/scalardb-cluster/developer-guide-for-scalardb-cluster-with-java-api.md

 ## ScalarDB Cluster Java API

-ScalarDB Cluster provides a Java API for applications to access ScalarDB Cluster.
+The ScalarDB Cluster Java Client SDK provides a Java API for applications to access ScalarDB Cluster.
 The following diagram shows the architecture of the ScalarDB Cluster Java API.

 ```
   +------------------+